 The coverage gap analysis is a starting point for conversation, not a final answer.
 Here's a typical workflow:

 Review the status for each type.
-Look for any "Needs Change" or "None" flags.
+Look for any "Needs Change" or "None" flags, and scan any Observations attached to the Insurance rows.

 Check the calculator inputs.
 Make sure the auto-populated values look right for this client.
 Override anything that doesn't fit their situation.